Student Handbook

 - State and local authorities, within a juvenile justice system, pursuant to specific state law.

 Schools may disclose, without consent, "directory" information such as a student's name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-However, schools must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that the school not disclose directory information about them.
+However, schools must inform parents and eligible students about directory information and allow them a reasonable amount of time to request that the school not disclose directory information about them.

 Infinite Campus

 Infinite Campus is a web-based student information system, which is designed to improve access to student data and communication between faculty, parents and students.
 Commencing in the 2018-2019 school year, we will be launching the district wide Campus Student Portal and Campus Parent Portal that provides access to Infinite Campus student information.
 Parents and students can use the portal to check grades, attendance, view their schedule, and other tasks.
 It is important that contact information is current throughout the year in order to ensure access to our system.
-Please contact your child(ren) school secretary to ensure that your contact information is current.
+Please contact your child's school secretary to ensure that your contact information is current.

 Parent step by step directions to access Parent Portal